rrazcueta/moonveil/docs/players/02-exploration.md

 # Exploration

 Speak with your Guide about your intentions.
-You can attempt anything, and succeed automatically at anything reasonable.
-For uncertain or risky actions, make a **Dice Check** or enter an **Encounter**.
+You can attempt anything, and succeed automatically at anything reasonable or unchallenged.
+For uncertain or risky actions, you'll have to make a **Dice Check** or even enter an **Encounter**.

 ## Intervals